Cut Out Cookies

 Decorating cookies can be suited to all kinds of occasions, but I love making these cookies every Christmas, along with Peanut Butter Cookies, Chocolate Crinkle Cookies, Shortbread Cookies, and Snickerdoodles.

-First cream together cold butter and sugar, either in a stand mixer or with a hand mixer:
+First cream together cold butter and sugar, either in a stand mixer fitted with the paddle attachment or with a hand mixer and large bowl:

 Next, add an egg, vanilla extract and almond extract:

-Add all-purpose flour and baking powder to turn it into a dough:
+Add all-purpose flour and baking powder, then mix on low speed to incorporate the flour mixture and turn it into a soft dough:

-Roll the dough out onto a flat surface, then cut your shapes out:
+Roll the dough out onto a flat, lightly floured surface using a rolling pin, then cut your shapes out:

 Just organize them by size on baking sheets so you don’t have big and small shapes on the same sheet, since bake time will vary.

-Set the cookies out on a silicone mat or parchment paper:
+Set the cookies out on a silicone mat or parchment paper lined cookie sheet:

-Freeze the cut out cookies for 10 minutes, then bake immediately.
+Freeze the cut out cookies for 10 minutes, then bake immediately in a 350 F oven.

-Freezing chills the butter, and will prevent the cookies from spreading flat in the oven.
+FYI: Freezing chills the butter, and will prevent the cookies from spreading flat in the oven.
+This is absolutely essential in order to have the best results.

-You should get nice, crisp cut out edges right out of the oven, barely bigger than how you cut them:
+You should get nice, crisp edges right out of the oven, barely bigger than how you cut them:

-How to Store Cut Out Cookies: These will keep at room temperature for at least 4-5 days, in the fridge for up to 2 weeks, or in the freezer for up to 2 months.
+These will keep at room temperature for at least 4-5 days, in the fridge for up to 2 weeks, or in the freezer for up to 2 months.
+Store in an airtight container or well wrapped with plastic wrap.
+If the cookies have been decorated, let them dry in a single layer, then I recommend storing them between pieces of wax paper so the decoration doesn’t get messed up.

 Bridget’s Cut Out Cookies